Top 7 Highest Paying Tech Certifications to Fast-Track Your 2025 Career

 5. ISACA (official)

-The ISACA credentialing portal is the authoritative hub for some of the highest paying tech certifications in governance, risk, and audit.
-For IT professionals focused on these critical areas—often working closely with frameworks like ITIL for service management—ISACA offers globally recognized credentials such as CISM, CISA, CRISC, and CGEIT.
-Here, candidates can easily compare member vs. non-member rates, register for remote or test-center exams, and review comprehensive application and maintenance requirements, all from a single, centralized platform.
+The ISACA credentialing portal serves as the primary site for acquiring several of the highest paying tech certifications in governance, risk, and audit.
+For IT professionals focused on these specialized areas—many of whom also work with service management frameworks like ITIL—ISACA offers globally recognized credentials such as CISM, CISA, CRISC, and CGEIT.
+The platform allows users to compare member versus non-member rates, register for exams at physical centers or via remote proctoring, and review the specific requirements for maintaining a certification over time.

 What You Can Do

-• Browse official certifications: Explore the full range of governance, risk, and audit certifications, including CISM (Certified Information Security Manager), CISA (Certified Information Systems Auditor), CRISC (Certified in Risk and Information Systems Control), and CGEIT (Certified in the Governance of Enterprise IT).
+- Research available certifications: Explore the full list of governance, risk, and audit credentials, including Certified Information Security Manager (CISM), Certified Information Systems Auditor (CISA), Certified in Risk and Information Systems Control (CRISC), and Certified in the Governance of Enterprise IT (CGEIT).

 Key Features

-• Initial application fee: A $50 fee is required after successfully passing the exam.
+- Application fee: A $50 fee is charged when you submit your application for certification after passing the exam.

 “ISACA credentials are universally recognized by enterprise risk and audit teams worldwide, serving as a benchmark for excellence in IT governance and security.”